Safety

 - Move to the back of the group to drink water, spit or blow your nose

-- Don't struggle to hold you place in the group—it will cause you to ride erratically
+- Don't struggle to hold you place in the group.
+Allow riders to pass and relax.

-- When in the front, you are responsible for the safety and cohesion of the group behind you
+- When in the front, you are responsible for the safety and cohesion of those behind you

 - Keep your head up at all times